-Another way to fight the humid summer is to jump into the outdoor swimming pools at the Hangang Parks.
+Another way to fight the humid summer is to jump into the outdoor swimming pools at the Hangang Parks, which usually run throughout the whole season.
 With a small entrance fee, you get entrance to the pools at Ttukseom, Yeouido, Gwangnaru, Jamwon, Jamsil, Nanji, and Yanghwa Hangang Parks.
-The picture above is the swimming pool at Ttukseom.
-Make sure to bring your sunscreen, bathing suits, towels, and sunny shades!
+The picture above is of the swimming pool at Ttukseom.

 The Rainbow Fountain at Banpo Bridge runs at a length of 1140m, and it was recorded as the longest strip of fountain in the 2008 Guinness Book Records.
 The fountain shows running every 30 minutes display dancing streams of water shoot out from Banpo Bridge and into Hangang below, accompanied with colorful lights and music.

 In addition to the Mulbit Gwangjang Fountain show, there is also the Floating Fountain at Yeouido Hangang Park near the floating stage.
 This is a multimedia show with colored LED lights, videos, and music.